-When an endpoint receives a COOKIE ECHO chunk from another endpoint with which it has no association, it shall take the following actions:
+When an endpoint receives a COOKIE ECHO chunk from another endpoint with which it has no association, it takes the following actions:

-- 1) Compute a MAC using the TCB data carried in the State Cookie and the secret key (note the timestamp in the State Cookie MAY be used to determine which secret key to use).
-[RFC2104] can be used as a guideline for generating the MAC, - 2) Authenticate the State Cookie as one that it previously generated by comparing the computed MAC against the one carried in the State Cookie.
-If this comparison fails, the SCTP packet, including the COOKIE ECHO and any DATA chunks, should be silently discarded, - 3) Compare the port numbers and the Verification Tag contained within the COOKIE ECHO chunk to the actual port numbers and the Verification Tag within the SCTP common header of the received packet.
+- Compute a MAC using the information carried in the State Cookie and the secret key.
+The timestamp in the State Cookie MAY be used to determine which secret key to use.
+If secrets are kept only for a limited amount of time and the secret key to use is not available anymore, the packet containing the COOKIE ECHO chunk MUST be silently discarded.
+[RFC2104] can be used as a guideline for generating the MAC. - 2) Authenticate the State Cookie as one that it previously generated by comparing the computed MAC against the one carried in the State Cookie.
+If this comparison fails, the SCTP packet, including the COOKIE ECHO chunk and any DATA chunks, MUST be silently discarded.

+- 3) Compare the port numbers and the Verification Tag contained within the COOKIE ECHO chunk to the actual port numbers and the Verification Tag within the SCTP common header of the received packet.
 If these values do not match, the packet MUST be silently discarded. - 4) Compare the creation timestamp in the State Cookie to the current local time.
-If the elapsed time is longer than the lifespan carried in the State Cookie, then the packet, including the COOKIE ECHO and any attached DATA chunks, SHOULD be discarded, and the endpoint MUST transmit an ERROR chunk with a "Stale Cookie" error cause to the peer endpoint.

-- 5) If the State Cookie is valid, create an association to the sender of the COOKIE ECHO chunk with the information in the TCB data carried in the COOKIE ECHO and enter the ESTABLISHED state. - 6) Send a COOKIE ACK chunk to the peer acknowledging receipt of the COOKIE ECHO.
-The COOKIE ACK MAY be bundled with an outbound DATA chunk or SACK chunk; however, the COOKIE ACK MUST be the first chunk in the SCTP packet. - 7) Immediately acknowledge any DATA chunk bundled with the COOKIE ECHO with a SACK (subsequent DATA chunk acknowledgement should follow the rules defined in Section 6.2).
-As mentioned in step 6, if the SACK is bundled with the COOKIE ACK, the COOKIE ACK MUST appear first in the SCTP packet.
+If the elapsed time is longer than the lifespan carried in the State Cookie, then the packet, including the COOKIE ECHO chunk and any attached DATA chunks, SHOULD be discarded, and the endpoint MUST transmit an ERROR chunk with a "Stale Cookie" error cause to the peer endpoint. - 5) If the State Cookie is valid, create an association to the sender of the COOKIE ECHO chunk with the information in the State Cookie carried in the COOKIE ECHO chunk and enter the ESTABLISHED state. - 6) Send a COOKIE ACK chunk to the peer acknowledging receipt of the COOKIE ECHO chunk.
+The COOKIE ACK chunk MAY be bundled with an outbound DATA chunk or SACK chunk; however, the COOKIE ACK chunk MUST be the first chunk in the SCTP packet. - 7) Immediately acknowledge any DATA chunk bundled with the COOKIE ECHO chunk with a SACK chunk (subsequent DATA chunk acknowledgement SHOULD follow the rules defined in Section 6.2).
+As mentioned in step 6, if the SACK chunk is bundled with the COOKIE ACK chunk, the COOKIE ACK chunk MUST appear first in the SCTP packet.

-If a COOKIE ECHO is received from an endpoint with which the receiver of the COOKIE ECHO has an existing association, the procedures in Section 5.2 should be followed.
+If a COOKIE ECHO chunk is received from an endpoint with which the receiver of the COOKIE ECHO chunk has an existing association, the procedures in Section 5.2 SHOULD be followed.